rabbiabe/dsf-oscillator-pico/README.md

 * `envelope_mode_t`: enumeration of envelope modes, includes `release` in case anyone wants to implement that functionality :>
 * `envStep`: constant representing the step size – could be anything, but 0.001 makes it easy to convert microsecond timekeeping into millisecond envelope durations.
 * `envRangeMin`, `envRangeMax`: integer values setting the boundaries of how many sample timer cycles to wait before incrementing/decrementing envelope.
 These values are calculated by scaling `ENV_TIME_x` by `param_a_range` and then dividing by `SAMPLE_INTERVAL` (i.e., the length between each timer call).
 These values are later used as the output boundaries in `uscale()` to calculate the actual envelope-segment timing.
 Using integer values here may result in envelope-length rounding errors on the order of +/-20ms.
 Rewriting the envelope code to use `fix15` instead of `uint8_t` would avoid these rounding errors but I doubt I could really hear a 20ms difference so I didn't bother.
 Also using `uint8_t` presents a theoretical limit of 6.4s per envelope segment which seems like plenty but if you were dying for a longer envelope switching to `uint16_t` should get you close to a half hour per segment.
 You do you.
 * `envInvert`: Within the envelope "Attack" indicates that `param_a` is incrementing and "Decay" indicates that it is decrementing, but the output may sound backward depending on other settings – sometimes sounding like it is "opening" during the attack phase and "closing" during the decay phase, sometimes vice versa.
+Behold my genius illustrations:

 ![what's happening internally](resources/env1.jpg)    ![one way it sounds](resources/env2.jpg)    ![the other way it sounds](resources/env3.jpg)